 How to Design Your Big Data Technology

-From an HR standpoint, there are essentially three paths available, each with their own respective pros and cons:
+From a human resources standpoint, there are essentially three paths available, each with their own respective pros and cons:

 Keeping Old Technologies And Training New Hires

 With this option, the opposite approach is implemented: older technologies are retained and new hires are trained to use them.
-As mentioned, these older options are both complex and robust... they’ve simply been around longer and, consequently, require an advanced skill-set in order to gain proficiency.
-The immediate benefit of this approach is that, unlike switching to a new approach, there is no disruption to your lab’s productivity.
-The downsides revolve around the new hire learning curve and the possibility of becoming an antiquated data science laboratory over time.
+As mentioned, these older options are both complex and robust.
+They've simply been around longer and, consequently, require an advanced skillset in order to gain proficiency.
+The immediate benefit of this approach is that, unlike switching to a new approach, there is no disruption to the existing team's productivity.
+The downside revolves around the new hire learning curve and the possibility of becoming an antiquated data science laboratory over time.

 In a competitive market, a data science department can only survive if it can reliably deliver results.
 This means using a tool that is workflow-centric while supporting meaningful collaboration between all employees.

-How to define this ideal tool?
-You will find in our ebook, "Building a Successful Datalab", a complete methodology to help you design this hybrid tool, that will let you combine old and new data technologies.
+But what are the components of an ideal tool?
+In our white paper "Building a Successful Datalab," you will find a complete methodology to help you design this hybrid tool that will let you combine old and new data technologies.